ENOCKact/Linear-regression/LRM.md

 ![](LRM_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

 The distribution of mileage is highly skewed.
-A significant number of values lies within the left side of the histogram making it a positively skewed distribution.
+A significant number of values lie within the left side of the histogram making it a positively skewed distribution.

 \*BOXPLOTS